-ONE OF THE THINGS THAT ALMOST EVERY PERSON LONGS FOR IS UNITY.
-We use words like TOGETHERNESS, HARMONY, and WHOLENESS as positive words that describe something we wish there was more of in our lives.
+ONE OF THE THINGS ALMOST EVERY PERSON LONGS FOR IS UNITY.
+We use words like togetherness, harmony, and wholeness as positive words that describe something we wish there was more of in our lives.
 Wouldn’t we dearly love to have more peace within ourselves, with our neighbors, and, most of all, with our God?
 Yes, we would, and we even like to imagine a physical world where the forces of nature weren’t at war, a peaceable kingdom where things weren’t torn apart by tornadoes and typhoons.

-Yet if unity is what we desire, there is precious little of it to be found in the world that now is.
+Yet if unity is what we desire, there is precious little of it to be found in the world as it now is.
 Here, the norm is enmity, not unity.
-We don’t have to look any further than the newspaper — or in the mirror — to know that many, many things have gone awry.
+We don’t have to look any further than the daily news — or in the mirror — to know that many, many things have gone awry.

 But the time for that has not yet come, though our prayer is that it soon will: “O Lord, come!”
 (1 Corinthians 16:22).
-For now, we are called to live with a certain “tension” in our hearts: the tension that comes from deeply longing for something that is not available in this world.
-This tension, this longing, is not meant to discourage us; it’s meant to teach us what we need.
+For now, we are called to live with a certain tension in our hearts: the tension that comes from deeply longing for something that is not available in the world we live in.
+This tension, this longing, is not meant to discourage us — it’s meant to teach us what we need.